 Pink Peppermint Cocktail

 There’s no shame in adding a splash of pink and a little candy to your big day!
-This drink brings the nostalgic flavors of winter into the mix with candy cane vodka and crème de cacao for a fun addition to the dance party.
+This drink brings the nostalgic flavors of winter into the mix with candy cane vodka and crème de cacao for a fun addition to the party.